build-week-design-your-life/Backend-HR/README.md

         "password": "somepassword"
         }

-_Notes:_
+_Note:_
 Usernames are **unique**.

-# Protected Routes (Must be Logged In, Auth token stored.)
+# PROTECTED ROUTES

+> Authentication required <------------------
+>
-Protected routes require an authorization token which is generated for you when you log in.
+> Protected routes require an authorization token which is generated for you when you log in.
 If you're using Postman or Insomnia to test endpoints, you will need to add that authorization key that is returned to you when you hit the login route with a successful login.

 ## **User Login:**